-The Calumet-Sud project consists of 21 claims (12.1 km2).
+The Calumet-Sud project consists of 21 claims (12 km2).
 It is located in the Pontiac regional county municipality of southwestern Quebec.
-An option and joint venture agreement has been signed with SOQUEM granting SOQUEM the option to acquire an undivided 50% interest in the Project.
-Upon the exercise of the option, a joint venture would be created between Sphinx and SOQUEM.
-The project is adjacent to Sphinx’s owned 100% Green Palladium project.
+SOQUEM, a subsidiary of Investissement Québec and a leading player in mineral exploration in Québec has acquired an undivided 50% interest in the project and a joint venture has been created between Sphinx and SOQUEM.
+The project is adjacent to Sphinx’s owned 100% GPd project.

-The Project covers volcano-sedimentary rocks with a significant potential for various types of mineralization including:1) zinc, lead, gold and silver-rich volcanogenic massive sulphide deposits, 2) layered platinum group element-bearing reef and related nickel-copper deposits associated with the Obwondiag layered igneous complex and; 3) high-grade zinc beds hosted in carbonates.
-The Project is adjacent to, and south of, the former New Calumet mine that produced 3.8 million tonnes at 5.8% Zn, 1.6% Pb, 65 g/t Ag and 0.4 g/t Au from 1943 to 1968 (see map by clicking here).
-In the 1980s, Lacana Mining Ltd. discovered significant gold mineralization immediately below the underground workings of the former New Calumet mine.
-In the Obwondiag layered igneous complex, Sphinx discovered a platinum group elements-bearing reef on its Green Palladium project (see press release of June 18, 2015).
+The project covers volcano-sedimentary rocks with a significant potential for various types of mineralization including:1) zinc, lead, gold and silver-rich volcanogenic massive sulphide deposits, 2) layered platinum group element-bearing reef and related nickel-copper deposits associated with the Obwondiag layered igneous complex and; 3) high-grade zinc beds hosted in carbonates.
+The project is adjacent to, and south of, the former New Calumet Mines Limited that produced 3.8 million tonnes at 5.8% Zn, 1.6% Pb, 65 g/t Ag and 0.4 g/t Au from 1944 to 1968 (see attached Figure 1 and Figure 2).
+In the 1980s, Lacana Mining Ltd. discovered significant gold mineralization immediately below the underground workings of the former mine.
+In the Obwondiag layered igneous complex, Sphinx discovered a platinum group elements-bearing reef on its GPd project.

-An exploration program operated by SOQUEM, in collaboration with Sphinx, commenced in June 2016.
+An exploration program now operated by Sphinx, commenced in June 2016.
 The program consisted of:

 - helicopter-borne magnetic, spectrometer and electromagnetic surveys;